+To test that the rule works, select a spam message in your mail program.
 If you are using PowerMail, go to the Mark as Spam pane of the preferences and temporarily uncheck mark it as good at the bottom of the window.

-Make sure that you have a rule that looks exactly like the one in the SpamSieve manual.
-To test that the rule works, select a spam message in your mail program.
 Use the Train Spam (Apple Mail or Entourage) or Mark as Spam (PowerMail) command to tell SpamSieve that it is spam.
 Drag this message to your inbox and select it again.
 Then manually apply the rule:

 - In Apple Mail, choose Apply Rules from the Message menu.
-(This will apply all the rules so, for testing purposes, move the SpamSieve rule to the top of the rule list.)
+(This will apply all the rules so, for testing purposes, go to Mail's Preferences window and move the SpamSieve rule to the top of the rule list.)
 The rule worked if the message moved to the spam folder. - In Entourage, change the category of the message to None.
-Then choose Apply Rule > SpamSieve Move If Spam from the Message menu.
-The rule worked if the message moved to the spam folder (or, for IMAP/Exchange messages, if the category was changed to Junk).

-• In PowerMail, choose Perform Filter > Spam: evaluate from the Mail menu.
+Then choose Apply Rule ▷ SpamSieve Move If Spam from the Message menu.
+The rule worked if the message moved to the spam folder (or, for IMAP/Exchange messages, if the category was changed to Junk). - In PowerMail, choose Perform Filter > Spam: evaluate from the Mail menu.
 Then choose Open Log from the SpamSieve menu.
 The rule worked if the last entry in the log says Predicted: Spam and shows the subject for the message that you had selected.

 If the rule worked, then the problem is that another rule (above it in the list) is preventing the SpamSieve rule from being applied.
 Dragging the SpamSieve rule higher in the list should help, as this gives the SpamSieve rule priority.
 In Entourage, Mailing List Manager rules are implicitly higher than the regular rules, and they can often interfere with the regular rules, even if it looks like they wouldn't.
-Try deleting any Mailing List Manager rules, or re-creating them as regular rules.
+Try unchecking Do not apply rules to list messages in the Advanced tab of each Mailing List Manager rule, or delete the Mailing List Manager rules and re-create them as regular rules.